cosmic-dawn-group/QUEST/ReadMe.md

     ```
     *Note: Updates on the PyPI version might lag slightly behind the main repository.*

-    **A note of caution:** QUEST has been tested as much as possible, but there are surely bugs and aspects to improve.
+    **A note of caution:** QUEST has been tested as much as possible, but, especially at the beginning, there will be bugs and aspects to improve.
 Please report any issue you find using the **GitHub Issues** tab, or consider sending us an email ([francesco.guarneri@uni-hamburg.de](mailto:francesco.guarneri@uni-hamburg.de)).

 ## Environment variables